Federated Learning in Vehicular Networks: FL for Model Training in Vehicular Networks

-\begin{enumerate} \item The application requires a model that adapts to new conditions, which constantly change on the edge, and retraining/update-from-server/deployment for each edge device needs to happen fast. \item Data gathered by the edge device cannot be transmitted to a cloud server in relevant time, either because they are too large and/or need to be transmitted immediately and/or need excessive measures for raw data privacy. \item Data gathered by the edge device can be quickly and accurately labeled on the same device for gradient computation. \end{enumerate} As a new emerging field still in its infancy, there are a very limited number of works considering FL in vehicular applications that satisfy these three conditions~\cite{FL_vanet_Bennis,FL_vnet1_edgeComp}. {In \cite{FL_vanet_Bennis}, FL has been considered in a vehicular network, where the communication between the data center and the edge devices is assisted by road side units to ensure low latency for gradient data transmission.
+\begin{enumerate} \item The application requires a model that adapts to new conditions, which constantly change on the edge, and retraining/update-from-server/deployment for each edge device needs to happen fast. \item Data gathered by the edge device cannot be off-loaded to a cloud server within the required time frame, either because of its sheer volume, or due to privacy concerns \item Data gathered by edge devices can be quickly and accurately labeled on the same device for gradient computations. \end{enumerate} As a new emerging field still in its infancy, there are a very limited number of works considering FL in vehicular applications that satisfy these three conditions~\cite{FL_vanet_Bennis,FL_vnet1_edgeComp}. {In \cite{FL_vanet_Bennis}, FL has been considered in a vehicular network, where the communication between the data center and the edge devices is assisted by road side units to ensure low latency for gradient data transmission.
 Specifically, a Lyapunov optimization based approach is proposed to minimize the delays incurred by the transmission of gradient data in FL.
-In \cite{FL_vnet1_edgeComp}, the authors propose a selective model aggregation approach, where the data center collects the gradient data from only ``fine'' edge clients in a vehicular network, such as the devices with high data quality and power capability.
-Then, the performance of FL is compared to that of ML based on both MNIST and BelgiumTSC image classification datasets, which are composed of the images of the numbers and traffic signs, respectively.} While these works demonstrate the above-mentioned advantages of using FL over CL for a constrained set of applications, they are not directly applicable for realistic ML-based vehicular applications.
+In \cite{FL_vnet1_edgeComp}, the authors propose a selective model aggregation approach, where the data center collects the gradient data from only ``fine'' edge clients in a vehicular network, such as the devices with high data quality and transmission power capability.
+Then, the performance of FL is compared to that of CL based on both MNIST and BelgiumTSC image classification datasets, which are composed of the images of the numbers and traffic signs, respectively.} While these works demonstrate the above-mentioned advantages of using FL over CL for a constrained set of applications, they are not directly applicable for realistic ML-based vehicular applications.
 FL still faces significant open challenges for use in such realistic applications like autonomous driving and traffic management via infotainment and route planning.}